-P post-run 1x040 Heating applications: The circulation pump in the heating circuit can be ON for a number of minutes (m) after heating stop.
-Heating stop is when the desired flow temperature gets lower than the setting in 'P heat T' (ID no. 1x078).
-Cooling applications: The circulation pump in the cooling circuit can be ON for a number of minutes (m) after cooling stop.
-Cooling stop is when the desired flow temperature gets higher than the setting in 'P cool T' (ID no. 1x070).
-This P post-run function can utilize the remaining energy in for example a heat exchanger.
+P post-run 1x040 The circulation pump in the cooling circuit can be ON for a number of minutes (m) after cooling stop (the desired flow temperature gets higher than the setting in 'P cool T' (ID no. 1x070)).
+This function can utilize the remaining cooling in for example a heat exchanger.

-0: The circulation pump stops immediately after heating or cooling stop.
+0: The circulation pump stops immediately after the cooling stop.

-Value: The circulation pump is ON for the set time after heating or cooling stop.
+1 ...
+99: The circulation pump is ON for the set time after the cooling stop.